-With internet-based applications like Altar Live, your internet and network connection play a key role in proper use of the application.
-In many cases there isn't an error with the entire underlying system, but instead a network condition that's causing things to not work right.
+With internet-based applications like Altar Live, your internet and network connection play a key role in the proper use of the application.
+In many cases, there isn't an error with the entire underlying system, but instead, a network condition that's causing things to not work right.
 There are several things to check on if you're experiencing network connection issues, or getting a message in your room that you're having network problems, and these have been detailed below.

-In a few countries like Russia and the UAE, we're aware of restrictions that have been put in place for peer to peer applications like Altar.
-In many of these areas we've had reports from users that they have spotty access to Whereby, or that the service doesn't work for them at all.
-Unfortunately because these are government-level restrictions that have been put in place on the internet, there isn't anything we can do to address these types of situations.
+In a few countries like Russia and the UAE, we're aware of restrictions that have been put in place for peer-to-peer applications like Altar.
+In many of these areas, we've had reports from users that they have spotty access to Altar, or that the service doesn't work for them at all.
+Unfortunately, because these are government-level restrictions that have been put in place on the internet, there isn't anything we can do to address these types of situations.